 At three points in the year, you will receive a formal written report of your child’s academic attainment and their progress.
 We use the following acronyms when talking about your child’s attainment.

-|GDS||Has a secure knowledge of the curriculum for the year group that they are in and can show this in a wide range of contexts|
+|GDS||Working at Greater Depth.
+Has a secure knowledge of the curriculum for the year group and can confidently work above the expected level in a wide range of contexts.|

-|ARE (Developing)||Working at the expected standard for the year group that they are in but only just.
-Work is needed to ensure that their knowledge becomes secure.|
+||Working towards the expected standard for the year group that they are in.|

-|B (Working Below)||Working below or significantly below the expected standard for the year group that they are in.|
+|B (Working Below)||Working below the Expected Standard for the year group they are in.|

 Teachers will work with you and your child in order to support their learning and help them to progress towards the Expected Standard.

 In Year 2 and Year 6, children complete statutory assessment tests (SATs) which take place in all schools across the country in the month of May.
 Outcomes of these are reported to the government, parents and are also available on our website.
 To ensure that the children at HLC are well prepared for these tests, both year groups complete mock papers.
 These happen at several points throughout the year to ensure pupils are well prepared and are familiar with the procedures we have to adopt during test conditions.
 The results of the tests are shared with parents as soon as they are released to schools and teachers are always happy to discuss them with you.